Why haven’t you got a separate church building?

 We are a relaxed and friendly bunch!
-The Vicar or whoever leads our service points everyone in the right direction and there are usually a few hymns, prayers, a Bible reading(s) and a talk to explain what the reading has been about and how it relates to our daily lives.
+Whoever leads our service points everyone in the right direction and there are usually a few hymns, prayers, a Bible reading(s) and a talk to explain what the reading has been about and how it relates to our daily lives.
 The talk (or Sermon) usually lasts about ten or so minutes.
 Our services generally last less than an hour, and on the third and fourth Sundays we have Xplorers for young people (unless there is a baptism, when everyone is in church for the whole service); however, all of our worship is suitable for all ages.
 The person leading worship will guide you through the service.

 Can I come if it’s a Communion Service?

 Holy Communion is a regular feature in our Sunday Worship, but not something to worry about - we encourage everyone to take communion.
 If you don’t feel comfortable doing this you are welcome to come for a blessing or prayer.
-If you have not been baptised or confirmed, talk to our Vicar if that's something that you're interested in.
+If you have not been baptised or confirmed, talk to us if that's something that you're interested in.